Senior Center News

 The Senior Center partners with local health organizations to provide a range of health screenings and services for seniors.
 Services currently available include free blood pressure and blood sugar screenings, dental clinics, hearing screenings and foot care.

-The Computer Learning Center welcomes VOLUNTEERS to act as teachers, coaches and to provide one-on-one assistance.
-You don't have to be a computer 'wiz' to help; you just need some basic knowledge of smart phone technology (iPhone/iPad or Androids), or understanding of certain aspects of computing (Windows/MS applications), a willingness to help others bridge the digital divide, and patience!
-Teaching materials are provided and CLC staff are all friendly and supportive.
-The WCLC is always looking for volunteers to assist If interested, please email email@example.com for more information.
+Tech Help for Seniors welcomes VOLUNTEERS to act as teachers, coaches and to provide one-on-one assistance.
+You don't have to be a computer 'wiz' to help.
+If you have some basic knowledge of smart phone technology (iPhone/iPad or Androids), or understanding of certain aspects of computing (Windows/MS applications), a willingness to help others bridge the digital divide, and patience, you too can be a valued volunteer.
+Our group is friendly and supportive, and will provide needed assistance to get you started as a volunteer.
+If interested, please email firstname.lastname@example.org for more information.

 A nutritional lunch program provided by the Community Renewal Team and the Department of Social and Youth Services provides lunch Monday through Friday at the Pitkin Community Center for those 60 years and older.
-A donation of $3.50 is requested.
+A donation of $3.00 is requested.
 Reservations are required.
-To make a reservation call (860) 721-2955 between 10 a.m. and 12 Noon one day in advance.
+To make a reservation call (860) 721-2979; you may leave a message if no one is available at the time of your call.
+Reservations require a minimum of 24 hour notice-one workday in advance of the day you wish to dine with us.

 Listing files in 'Social / Youth / Senior Services Documents '